JiuTian-VL/Optimus-3/README.md

 Some basic python packages, e.g., python>=3.11 pyqt6 requests numpy...

 # Communication IP settings
-input the ip of your server in main.py (line 11)
+input the ip of your server in main.py (line 11) and server/api.py (line 12)
 ```

 ### How to run